banklab/banklab.github.io/index.md

 ---

+**26.02.2025:** We are hosting [Jasmine Ono](https://scholar.google.com/citations?user=7c4yU20AAAAJ&hl=en), Assistant Professor in the School of Life Sciences, University of Nottingham, UK, for a [BTE seminar](https://www.iee.unibe.ch/studies/lecture_series_in_behavioral_theoretical_and_evolutionary_biology/index_eng.html) titled "The genetics of speciation in budding yeasts".

+---

+**25.02.2025:** We are hosting [Rike Stelkens](https://stelkenslab.com/), Associate Professor in Population Genetics, Stockholm University, Sweden, for an [IEE seminar](https://www.iee.unibe.ch/studies/lecture_series_in_ecology_and_evolution/index_eng.html) titled "Yeast as a model system for the evolution of thermal adaptation and ecology-driven reproductive isolation".

+---

 **18.02.2025:** We are hosting [Gabriel Jorgewich-Cohen](https://scholar.google.com/citations?user=iGdBuSAAAAAJ&hl=en&oi=ao), Postdoctoral Researcher at [Department of Evolutionary Anthropology](https://www.aim.uzh.ch/en.html), University of Zürich, for an [IEE seminar](https://www.iee.unibe.ch/studies/lecture_series_in_ecology_and_evolution/index_eng.html) titled "What can reptiles say about the evolution of language?
 The importance of non-model species on broad evolutionary studies".

 ---